Lessons Learned From Investigations of Product Failures

 Medical Devices

 When a medical product fails in the field, everyone suffers — not just the patient, but also the manufacturer and its employees, investors, suppliers, and even competitors.
 No one wants a product failure, least of all the liable company for its safety.
-Faced with a crisis, the manufacturer has three priorities: (1) protect patients; (2) resolve the problem as quickly as possible; and (3) prevent the problem from recurring.
+Faced with a quality investigation crisis, the manufacturer has three priorities: (1) protect patients; (2) resolve the problem as quickly as possible; and (3) prevent the problem from recurring.

 Any product failure threatens a huge loss of value, above and beyond liability, to the manufacturer.
 If investors lose confidence and share price falls, enterprise value is destroyed.
 Then, as the company dedicates resources to resolving the problem, their other jobs — such as new product development — don’t get done (or, at best, don’t get done as quickly).